jleen/wix-heat-example/README.md

   * Go back to `package.wxs` and put this ID into *both* of the `{{ID of your binary}}` placeholders.
 Remove the `{{braces}}` but keep the `#` symbol.

-  * **You'll need to redo this step every time you change your package contents.** The rest of the `package.wxs` steps in the "Customizing the example" section only need to be done once, but this one needs to be done every time.
+  * **Like everything in the "Building your package" section, you'll need to redo this step every time you change your package contents.** The rest of the `package.wxs` steps in the "Customizing the example" section only need to be done once, but this one needs to be done every time.

 * `candle.exe package.wxs files.wxs -dAllFilesDir=MyFolder` (again replacing `MyFolder` with the name of the folder where you put your files))